 In addition, you will learn how a bio-based materials economy may help us produce systems without waste.
 In a circular economy, the role of business is central, and therefore, you will also learn how business can create new business models based on the circular economy approach.

+The Master's Programme in Circular Economy is offered by LUT University on the Lahti Campus.
 The programme's face-to-face contact instruction mainly consists of intensive periods in Lahti on Thursdays and Fridays.
 This Master's programme is also well suited for people already in the working world in Finland or abroad.

 Intended learning outcomes